-Distributed by SolSuffit, the SuniCook solar cooker reaches temperatures over 250ºC that enable boiling a litre of water in 15 to 20 minutes.
+Distributed by SolSuffit, the SuniCook solar cooker reaches temperatures over 250ºC that boils a litre of water in 15 to 20 minutes.

-The SolSuffit SuniCook is a solar cooker designed for users in the developing world.
-It utilizes reflective aluminium panels in a parabolic shape to focus sunlight in a central location where a cooking pot is placed.
+The SolSuffit SuniCook is a solar cooker that utilizes reflective aluminium panels in a parabolic shape to focus sunlight in a central location where a cooking pot is placed.
 The heart of the SuniCook quickly reaches 250 °C when deployed.
-This product can boil a litre of water in 15 to 20 minutes depending on the season and has a 10-litre capacity.
-The frame can hold up to 12kg (26lbs).
+This product can boil a litre of water in 15 to 20 minutes (depending on available sunlight) and has a 10-litre capacity.
+The frame can hold up to 12 kg (26 lbs).

 Countries: Senegal, Mauritania, Mali, Congo, Morroco, Belgium, France, Switzerland.